Saviz-Mohammadi/Blog/blog/content/posts/C++/C++ DSA and STL Intro.md

 <p>
-Whether we decide to use the initial approach with individual variables or opt to employ more complex entities like structs or objects, we still face a fundamental challenge: "How do we effectively manage a substantial volume of data?".
-This challenge becomes even more important when we aim to integrate specific and critical functionalities that can be applied to the set of data as well.
-Consider a scenario in which your organization needs to update a student named "Alice" among a pool of 2500 enrolled students.
-In this case, you will need to manually search through the student structures or variables to locate the one that matches the description and make the necessary modifications.
-This is just a single, straightforward task within a relatively modest dataset.
-What if there are more operations, such as identifying the student with a specific SIN number, identifying the student with the youngest age, and various other tasks?
+No matter whether we choose to utilize the initial approach with individual variables or to employ more complex entities such as structs or objects, we are still faced with a fundamental challenge: <span class="special">"How do we effectively manage a substantial volume of data?"</span>.
+It becomes even more challenging when we seek to integrate specific and critical functionalities that can also be applied to the set of data.
+Let us consider the scenario in which your organization needs to update a student named "Alice" among a pool of 2500 students.
+To locate the student structure that matches the description, you will need to manually search through the student variables or structures which can take quite the effort and time to accomplish.
+This is just one, straightforward task contained within a relatively small dataset.
+What if we are asked to complete other operations, such as identifying students with specific Social Security numbers, identifying students with the youngest ages, and other tasks among a much larger set of data, such as 100,000 students?
 </p>